Programs in Motion: Building The STEAMery, One Lab at a Time

 Helmsburg Elementary Biotech Club

-Future Vision: Once The STEAMery building is open, the Biotech & BioArt Lab will expand into a full community science space — offering youth research workshops, bio-inspired art projects, and family lab nights that blend science, creativity, and discovery.
+Future Vision: Once the BioTech Lab opens, the program expands into a full community science space offering youth research workshops, bio-inspired art projects, and family lab nights that blend biology, chemistry, and creativity.

 Brown County e-Gaming Team

-Future Vision: Once The STEAMery building opens, the team will train and compete in a dedicated digital media lab equipped for gaming, streaming, and coding - creating a year-round space where youth can learn, lead, and connect through technology.
+Future Vision: Once the eSports Lab opens, players will train and compete in a dedicated digital media lab equipped for gaming, streaming, coding, and broadcasting.
+The lab becomes a year-round home for competitive youth teams, co-ed expansion, and career pathways into game design, cybersecurity, cloud engineering, and IoT.

 Brown County Youth Art League